Welcome to Brenau University!

 - Class caps are in place to keep online class enrollment at 20 or fewer students.
 This cap allows for substantial interaction between professors and students.

-- Complaints and questions regarding online policies and procedures should be addressed to the Online College.
+- Complaints and questions regarding online policies and procedures should be addressed to the Provost’s office.
 If the issue pertains to a specific online class, please first approach the professor.
 If unable to resolve the matter to your satisfaction, write the academic department chair a letter or email.
 If still dissatisfied, write the dean of the school offering the course.
 Final grade appeals are handled in this same manner.
-The Online College will assist as needed.

 - Course evaluations are available online near the end of each class session.
 We strongly encourage students to complete these surveys for all courses.
 Students’ final course grade for a class will be available via CampusWEB once an evaluation is received for that class.